keikaloustian/keikaloustian/README.md

-👋 Hi, my name is Kei (pronounced "K")
+👋 Hi, my name is Kei
       - Lighthouse Labs Full-stack Web Development Grad
       - Former Civil Engineer-in-Training
-🔎 Curious about: usability, accessibility, UI/UX, maintainability...
+🔎 Curious about: usability, accessibility, maintainability...
 ✏️ Currently learning: TypeScript
 🛠️ Currently working on: A landing page for my side business
 📖 Currently reading: _Grokking Algorithms: An illustrated guide for programmers and other curious people_ by Aditya Bargava